ecohealthalliance/mpx-diagnosis/README.md

 Laudisoit (2022)

-Please cite that paper, and/or the Zenodo data reference (<https://dx.doi.org/10.5281/zenodo.6574451>) when using or refering to this study.
+Please cite that paper, and/or the Zenodo data reference (<https://dx.doi.org/10.5281/zenodo.6574451>) when using data or referring to this study.

 ## Repository Structure and Reproducibility

--   `data/` contains de-identified data from the study and a data dictionary
+-   `data/datbase_MPX_final_948.xls` contains data from the study and a data dictionary describing all variables.
+Data are de-indentified;
+    variables collected but removed to anonymize data are described in the data dictionary.
 -   `R/` contains functions used in this analysis.
 -   `reports/` contains literate code foor R Markdown reports generated in the analysis